cpjk/canary/README.md

 to load and authorize the resource `Post` with the slug specified by `conn.params["slug"]` value.

-In this case in your `web/router.ex` you should have something like:
+If you are using Phoenix, your `web/router.ex` should contain something like:

 ```elixir
 resources "/posts", PostController, param: "slug"